-- · Tuition fees, maintenance allowance, airfare - 1 year
+Tuition fees, maintenance allowance, airfare

-The scholarship is available to undertake an approved one-year MSc course in aerospace engineering at a British university.
-Applicants must hold, or expect to complete before October 1996, an Honours 1 or 2/1 degree.
+The scholarship is available to undertake an approved oneyear MSc course in aerospace engineering at a British university.
+Applicants must hold, or expect to complete before October, an Honours 1 or 2/1 degree.
 Application forms are available from the British Council, PO Box 88, Edgecliff NSW 2027.
-Tel (02) 9326 2022, fax (02) 9327 4868.
+Tel (02) 9326 2022, Fax (02) 9327 4868.
 Applications close late October.

-The British Chevening Scholarship (L, R, C)
+The British Chevening Scholarships (L,R,C)

-- · Tuition fees, maintenance allowance and return airfare - · 3 months to 1 year
+- · Tuition fees, maintenance allowance and return airfare - 3 months to 1 year

 The awards are intended for outstanding graduates and young professionals with the potential to rise to senior positions in the private or public sectors and will contribute to Australian-British relations and understanding.
 The awards are tenable for postgraduate study at British universities.
-Application forms are available from the British Council, PO Box 88, Edgecliff NSW 2027, tel: (02) 9326 2022, fax (02) 9327 4868.
-Applications close in October.
+Application forms are available from the British Council, PO Box 88, Edgecliff NSW 2027.
+Tel (02) 9326 2022, Fax (02) 9327 4868.
+Applications close October.

-The Cambridge Australia Scholarships (including Packer Scholarships) (L, R)
+The Cambridge Commonwealth Trust Scholarships (L,R,C)